 The type of training you choose will determine your career options.

-At Herzing College Montreal, our Computer-Aided Design & Drafting program includes instruction in all 3 major domains:
+At Herzing College Montreal, our Computer-Aided Design & Drafting program includes instruction in all three major domains:

 ☑️ Visualization & Animation in Engineering Design

 ☑️ Manufacturing & Mechanical Engineering Drafting & Design